 Guest Post by Jennifer Landis

 Weighing the pros and cons of big-ticket child-rearing decisions such as education, after-school care, sports involvement and social events isn’t easy.
-You seek the advice of friends and family, study-up on current development theory, consider new alternatives, and — when all is said and done — check in with your heart.
+You seek the advice of friends and family, study-up on current development theory, which school is best to send them to (check website here), consider new alternatives, and — when all is said and done — check in with your heart.